Silk FAQs

 Do I need to use silk thread to sew silk?

 When sewing silk fabrics, it is important to select a thread that is slightly weaker than the fabric itself.
 This ensures that if there is tension on the seams, the thread will break before the delicate silk fabric is damaged.
 Mercerized cotton threads are an excellent choice for this purpose.
-Although silk threads are very strong, we generally do not recommend using them for sewing silk fabric.
+Although silk threads are very strong, JB Silks generally does not recommend using them for sewing silk fabric.
 Instead, silk threads are best suited for embroidery on silk, where their natural sheen can enhance the beauty of the finished design.

 Does silk tear at the seams?